ilyacantor/AODv3/replit_aod.md

 ## Overview

 AOD Fresh is the discovery module of AutonomOS - an enterprise operating system.
-It ingests raw enterprise evidence and produces:
+It ingests raw enterprise evidence from AOS Farm and produces:
 - An **Asset Catalog** (systems only; not internal objects like dashboards)
-- A **Run Log** (what happened on each run)
+- A **Run Log** (audit trail of what happened on each run)
-- **Explainable findings** (rule-based; no anomaly scores)
+- **Explainable Findings** (rule-based; no anomaly scores or ML)

+The system is designed to be deterministic (same input yields same output), evidence-only (no pre-adjudicated labels), and fully explainable.

 ## Project Architecture